sorry I was so hungry

 Studio

-sorry I was so hungry is a durational performance by Andrea Illés that grapples with the Sisyphean task of image-making as true representation of the self.
+sorry I was so hungry is a durational performance grappling with the Sisyphean task of image-making as true representation of the self.

-For three weeks, the artist occupies the West Space Studio making images with her body viewable both in-person during gallery hours and on an unbroken 24/7 livestream, screening in the gallery and on our personal devices.
+For three weeks, Andrea Illés occupies the West Space Studio, making images with her body.
+Her accumulating score is viewable in-person during gallery hours and on a 24/7 livestream, screening in the gallery and on our personal devices.

 "I am looking to classical sculpture, myth, and my experiences to expand how a body, it's stories, and its failures can be comprehended.